Anggeloo/PGM2/README.md

 ## 📋 Additional usage.

--To stop the local server, press Ctrl+C in the terminal.
+- To stop the local server, press Ctrl+C in the terminal.

 ## 🗂️ Project structure

 - PGM2.rb: Main source code that implements the HTTP server.
 - README.md: This documentation file.

-Translated with DeepL.com (free version)